BuildOnViction/docs/docs/get-started/apply-masternode.md

 Our team will then review your demand and send you the required funds.

-*Note: Those TOMO are only usable in testnet, they have absolutly no trading value*
+*Note: Those TOMO are only usable in testnet, they have absolutely no trading value*

 ## Applying as masternode
 You can now apply by going on the [TomoMaster](https://master.testnet.tomochain.com) page.